Valldemossa

 The village gets much of its charm from the contrasting colors that makes it so picturesque that many artists have used it for inspiration.
 The deep blue sky, the lush vegetation and the brown stone facades of old fincas all speak to your senses and enriches the feeling of authenticity and serenity.

-Best things to do in Valldemossa
+Best Things to do and see in Valldemossa

 Valldemossa has a lot to offer in terms of things to do.
 The beautiful natural surroundings makes it a haven for active tourists.
 Walking, cycling, rock climbing and sailing are all great ideas for physical activities in the nearby area.